PotcFdk/JSIDPlay2/jsidplay2/src/main/deploy/jsidplay2/README.txt

 that is at least Windows, Linux and Mac OS X. Java version 1.8 is required as a minimum to run JSIDPlay2.
 Because the emulation is cycle exact, a fast PC is also required.
 I recommend to use at least a double core CPU for the highest quality settings.
 CPU usage may vary depending on the settings of the emulator.
 You also need a soundcard (16 bit sampling at 44.1KHz-96KHz).
-Sound output is mono or stereo (for specific tunes).
+Sound output is stereo.

 6. Which music formats does JSIDPlay2 support?
 SID - HVSC format (containing one or multiple songs)